sibbstrust/cat_n_dogs/README.md

 # Voting application and infrastructure deployment

-The deploy has two parts:
+The deployment has two parts:

  * Infrastructure
  * Application

-## Deploy
+## Deployment

 ### prerequisites